Miranda Lambert Reportedly Wants To ‘Start A Family’ With Husband Brendan McLoughlin

 “Miranda has been telling friends that she wants a baby and to be with Brendan forever,” the source claimed.

-Brendan shares his 16-month-old son Landon with his former girlfriend, but reportedly he is ready to grow his family with Miranda as well.
+Brendan shares his 16-month-old son, Landon, with his former girlfriend, but is reportedly ready to begin a family with Miranda as well.

 “Brendan wants to expand their family,” the source added.

-Miranda has shared plenty of pictures of the two together on her social media and it is clear the two are happy together.
-Not only is their happiness apparent on social media, but also in their body language according to the source who says the two are “hot” for one another.
+Miranda has shared plenty of pictures of the two together on her social media and it is clear the two are happy being with each other.
+Not only is their happiness apparent on social media, but also in their body language, according to the source, who said the two are “hot” for one another.

 “They get along so well together.
 They’re always focused on each other, and cuddling or kissing.
 They’re very hot for each other, and it shows in their body language.”

-Although she is on tour, she doesn’t have to worry about being too far away from her husband as he now works for his wife’s concert security team following his retirement from the NYPD.
+Although she is on the road, she doesn’t have to worry about being too far away from her husband, as he now works for his wife’s concert security team following his retirement from the NYPD.

 While Brendan no longer works in New York, the couple do split their time between the city and Nashville.
 Currently, Brendan’s son and ex reside in New York City.